-One may assign a single value to a series of variables by stringing the assignments together:
+One may assign a single value to a series of variables by stringing the assignments together: 5d2c

-var1 var2 var3 exp ;
+$var1 \leftarrow var2 \leftarrow var3 \leftarrow exp;$

-The assignment will be made from right to left, var1, var2, and var3 will all be given the value of the expression, a b 0;
+The assignment will be made from right to left. var1, var2, and var3 will all be given the value of the expression.